provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.oracle.v1.MsgQueryOracleRequest"></a>
+<a name="provenance.oracle.v1.MsgSendQueryOracleRequest"></a>

-### MsgQueryOracleRequest
+### MsgSendQueryOracleRequest
-MsgQueryOracleRequest queries an Oracle on another chain
+MsgSendQueryOracleRequest queries an oracle on another chain

 | Field | Type | Label | Description |